 Strong Beginnings is a partnership of these community agencies:

 Spectrum Health serves as the fiduciary for Strong Beginnings.

-Strong Beginnings employs community health workers (CHW) to meet with parents in their homes or other convenient locations to offer social support, education and encouragement throughout their pregnancies and the first two years of their babies’ lives.
+Strong Beginnings employs community health workers (CHW) to meet with parents in their homes or other convenient locations to offer social support, education and encouragement throughout their pregnancies and the first 18 months of their babies’ lives.
 The CHWs work with nurses and social workers and connect families to needed resources.

 Program participants also have access to behavioral health services through individual counseling and weekly support groups.
-A breastfeeding support group and numerous parenting and education programs are offered to the community at large.
+Breastfeeding support groups and numerous parenting and education programs are offered to the community at large.

 Our Strong Fathers fatherhood initiative offers individual support for male partners, weekly discussion groups for men, and father-child activities.
 The Padres Fuertes initiative offers services to Spanish-speaking men.